Frank Belknap Long: 1930s

 "The Horror from the Hills", a story serialised in 1931 in Weird Tales, incorporated almost verbatim a dream H. P. Lovecraft related to him (among other correspondents) in a letter.
 The short novel was published many years later in separate book form by Arkham House in 1963, as The Horror from the Hills.

 In the late 1930s, Long turned his hand to science fiction, writing for Astounding Science Fiction.
 He also contributed horror stories to Unknown (later called Unknown Worlds).
 Long contributed an episode (along with C.L.
 Moore, Robert E. Howard and H. P. Lovecraft) to the round-robin story "The Challenge from Beyond" (1935).

 Like The Man from Genoa and Other Poems, his second book is a volume of fantastic verse: The Goblin Tower (1935), published jointly by H. P. Lovecraft and Robert H. Barlow under Barlow's The Dragonfly Press imprint.
 (A variant edition of this volume was published in 1945 by New Collectors Group - see Bibliography).
 Published in an edition of only 100 copies, this volume is exceedingly scarce; two copies are held at the collections of the John Hay Library.

 1940s

 In pulps such as Thrilling Wonder Stories and Startling Stories during the 1940s, Long sometimes wrote using the pseudonym "Leslie Northern".
 What Long characterized as a "minor disability" kept him out of World War II and writing full-time during the early 1940s.

-Long reputedly ghost-wrote two, possibly three, of the Ellery Queen Junior novels (see Ellery Queen (house name) (mentioned in correspondence with August Derleth)) but did not identify the three titles.
-It has been speculated by researchers that the two are The Golden Eagle Mystery (1942) and The Green Turtle Mystery (1944).
-The third one may have been The Mystery of the Golden Butterfly, which apparently was never published.
+Long reportedly ghost-wrote two, possibly three, of the Ellery Queen Jr novels (mentioned in correspondence with August Derleth) but did not identify the titles.
+It is believed that the two are The Black Dog Mystery (1941) and The Golden Eagle Mystery (1942).
+The third may have been The Mystery of the Golden Butterfly, which was never published.
 (This volume is mentioned as Long's on the rear panel of The Horror from the Hills and on the rear flap of The Rim of the Unknown).